 Below you'll find a list of resources that have been invaluable to my business.
 (Please note that this post contains affiliate links.)

-17hats - I've used 17hats for two years now, and they've been amazing for my studio workflow.
+17hats - I've used 17hats for over two years now, and they've been amazing for my business workflow.
 I keep track of all my clients, projects, contracts, and invoices through this software.
 You can sync it with your calendar so that scheduled shoots are automatically added.
 There's also a bookkeeping feature that lets you keep track of all your income and expenses.
 17hats has been absolutely critical to my business operations.
 Their monthly plan is $37/month, but you can choose to pay annually and save $245 a year.
-Definitely give their 17-day free trial a go.
+Use my referral code to save 10% on your subscription.

 Pixieset - When I was first starting out with my photography business, I'd deliver my files either by email or using Google Drive.
 But I quickly realized the limitations of both of those mediums.
 Email has a size limit that you're able to send with each message, and Google Drive just isn't aesthetically pleasing at all.
 Surely there was a way I could upload my clients' images into a beautiful gallery that matched the level of intentionality and effort I put into creating the images themselves.